mitchelljustin/pragmatic-lightning/index.md

 }
 ```

-Then call the API again with the same purchase ID you got in the first request.
+Then call the API again with the same purchase ID that you got in the initial request.

 ```sh
 $ curl localhost:8000/weather -H X-Purchase-Id:d439499f-237b-4e28-9fc3-d1854144ced4